Modern Slavery Act Statement

 When differences arise between our standards and legal requirements, we apply the stricter standard in compliance with applicable laws.

-With the rapid evolution of technology, society’s needs and stakeholder expectations, we continue to strengthen our policies and business processes for identifying, assessing and managing human rights risks.
-Through the Company policies outlined above, our human rights principles, standards and practices are incorporated into a broader suite of policies.
+With the rapid evolution of technology, society’s needs, and stakeholder expectations, we continue to strengthen our policies and business processes for identifying, assessing and managing human rights risks.
+Through the Company policies outlined above, our human rights principles, standards, and practices are incorporated into a broader suite of policies.
 We conduct periodic internal reviews of our systems and controls and participate in human rights peer networks for best practice sharing.
 These engagements and disclosures enhance the transparency with which we honor our commitment to uphold and respect human rights.

 Our Code of Business Conduct and Ethics

-The Thermo Fisher Scientific Code of Business Conduct and Ethics (the “Code”) is translated into 21 languages and covers a broad range of topics, including policies related to conflicts of interest, honest and ethical fair dealing, bribery and improper payments, insider trading, export control awareness, human rights, privacy matters, and sexual harassment.
+The Thermo Fisher Scientific Code of Business Conduct and Ethics (the “Code of Conduct”) is translated into 21 languages and covers a broad range of topics, including policies related to conflicts of interest, honest and ethical fair dealing, bribery and improper payments, insider trading, export control awareness, human rights, privacy matters, respectful interactions at work and harassment.
 It applies to all Thermo Fisher Scientific employees and sets forth our commitment to conduct business with the highest ethical standards and to comply with all applicable laws and regulations.
 Violations are not tolerated and may lead to disciplinary action, up to and including termination (if applicable).

 Supplier Code of Conduct

-• Prohibitions on use of child labor, as described in Minimum Age Convention 138 and Worst Forms of Child Labor Convention 182 of the International Labor Organization.
+• prohibitions on use of child labor, as described in Minimum Age Convention 138 and Worst Forms of Child Labor Convention 182 of the International Labor Organization,

-• Prohibitions on forced labor/prison labor, as described in Article 2 in the Forced Labor Convention 29 and Article 1 in the Abolition of Forced Labor Convention 105 of the International Labor Organization.
+• prohibitions on forced labor/prison labor, as described in Article 2 in the Forced Labor Convention 29 and Article 1 in the Abolition of Forced Labor Convention 105 of the International Labor Organization,

-• Requirement to comply with all applicable labor laws, rules, and regulations, including but not limited to, all laws forbidding the solicitation, facilitation, or any other use of slavery, servitude, forced or compulsory labor or human trafficking;
+• requirement to comply with all applicable labor laws, rules, and regulations, including but not limited to, all laws forbidding the solicitation, facilitation, or any other use of slavery, servitude, forced or compulsory labor or human trafficking,

-• Requirements for our suppliers to provide to us all information or material required to enable Thermo Fisher Scientific to ensure compliance with such laws, rules, and regulations; and
+• requirements for our suppliers to provide to us all information or material required to enable Thermo Fisher Scientific to ensure compliance with such laws, rules, and regulations, and

 The Supplier Code is also integrated into supply agreements and terms and conditions, and suppliers are expected to share their performance against Supplier Code expectations at our request.
 Thermo Fisher Scientific reserves the right to take appropriate contractual measures up to and including contract termination where necessary and appropriate as outlined in the Supplier Code.

-Supply Chain Due Diligence, Risk Assessment and Management
+Due Diligence, Risk Assessment and Management

-We have developed processes and management systems to appropriately identify and assess adverse impacts, prevent or mitigate these impacts or provide for remediation when appropriate, and track implementation, as informed by the OECD Due Diligence guidance.
-Further details are available in the “Corporate Social Responsibility” section of our website under the heading “Global Supply Chain”, which can be found here.
+We have developed processes and management systems to appropriately identify and assess adverse impacts, prevent or mitigate these impacts or provide for remediation when appropriate, and track implementation, as informed by the OECD Due Diligence Guidance for Responsible Business Conduct (“OECD Guidance”).

-• Criticality of supply or strategic nature of the buyer-supplier relationship.
+• Criticality of supply

 Human rights are integrated into our supplier due diligence process, where indicators such as the risk of child labor, the risk of modern slavery, the right of freedom of association, and the decency of working conditions are evaluated.

-In 2022, Thermo Fisher Scientific utilized multiple mechanisms to conduct due diligence to evaluate and address modern slavery risks, such as third-party reviewed supplier assessments, including specific human rights assessments, and onsite auditing.
-These mechanisms allow us to monitor compliance with our Supplier Code and to assess and accelerate improvements in supplier ESG practices affecting the environment, labor and human rights, ethics, and sustainable procurement.
+In 2023, Thermo Fisher Scientific utilized multiple mechanisms to conduct due diligence to evaluate and address modern slavery risks, such as third-party reviewed supplier assessments, including specific human rights assessments, and onsite auditing.
+These mechanisms allow us to monitor compliance with our Supplier Code and to assess and accelerate improvements in supplier practices affecting the environment, labor and human rights, ethics, and sustainable procurement.

-• Suppliers who were identified as high-risk based on the risk assessment criteria described above.
+• suppliers who were identified as high-risk based on the risk assessment criteria described above.

 In all cases, where the information provided by a supplier was considered to represent residual risk or insufficient management systems, corrective action plans were developed.
 Thermo Fisher Scientific monitors these suppliers to confirm that the corrective action plans are implemented, and suppliers are reassessed in twelve months’ time to monitor for continuous improvement.
 Suppliers who persistently refuse to participate or do not demonstrate continuous improvement are targeted for escalated engagement, including performance of a third-party, onsite audit.